AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/my-activity.md

 The Activity column shows different types of credit-consuming operations.

 * **[!UICONTROL Audience Management]**: Credits are consumed when audiences are imported into Real-Time CDP Collaboration.
 Credits are consumed as a function of the number of IDs (in millions) indexed within Real-Time CDP Collaboration across all audiences, and the frequency of that indexing (daily, every three days, or weekly) throughout the billing period.
 Read more about [importing and managing audiences](/help/guide/setup/onboard-audiences.md).
-* **[!UICONTROL Audience Overlaps]** – Credits are consumed as a function of the number of matched IDs across 2 or more shared audiences throughout the billing period.
-Read more about [audience overlaps in the discover tab](/help/guide/collaborate/discover.md).
-* **[!UICONTROL Activation]** – Credits are consumed as a function of the number of IDs activated from Real-Time CDP Collaboration throughout the billing period.
+* **[!UICONTROL Activation - Sharing]** – Credits are consumed as a function of the number of IDs activated from Real-Time CDP Collaboration throughout the billing period.
 Read more about [sharing](/help/guide/collaborate/share.md) and [activating audiences](/help/guide/collaborate/activate.md) in Real-Time CDP Collaboration.
+* **[!UICONTROL Activation - Egress]** – Credits are consumed as a function of the number of IDs activated from Real-Time CDP Collaboration throughout the billing period.
+Read more about [sharing](/help/guide/collaborate/share.md) and [activating audiences](/help/guide/collaborate/activate.md) in Real-Time CDP Collaboration.

 <!--

+**[!UICONTROL Audience Overlaps]** – Credits are consumed as a function of the number of matched IDs across 2 or more shared audiences throughout the billing period.
+Read more about [audience overlaps in the discover tab](/help/guide/collaborate/discover.md).

 Collaboration Measurement – Credits are consumed as a function of the number of rows existing in campaign reports across all campaigns, and the frequency of that reporting (daily, every three days, or weekly).

 -->